50 Cent + Game's Manager Wack 100 Acknowledge Racism Has Buried COVID-19: "Guess We Know The Cure For Coronavirus"

 50 x Wack

 Over the past few hours, both Fif and Wack lit up their social media pages with observations.
-While 50 acknowledged racism is the ‘cure’ for COVID-19, 100 said he hadn’t seen any coronavirus coverage.
+While 50 acknowledged racism is the ‘cure’ for COVID-19, 100 said he hadn’t seen any coronavirus coverage due to how media attention had been affected by the protests.

 “This sh*t is just sad, 🤦♂️well i guess we know the cure for the corona virus was racism everybody back outside mad as a mother f*cker. #bransoncognac#lecheminduroi” -50 Cent’s Instagram